|

 September 1975 MARVEL

-MULTI-MAGS would,
+MULTI-MAGS

-"wow-feeling" today, although maybe a
+me with a "wow-feeling" today, although

-little bit less so with regard to Marvel
+maybe a little bit less so with regard to Marvel

 Team-Up issue.
 While it isn't really bad, it